HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Concluding Remarks

 \section{Concluding Remarks}

-This paper proposes a novel attributed graph clustering method called GCGQ.
-It leverages the advantages of the efficient Hamilton product of quaternions to simultaneously tackle the over-smoothing and over-dominating issues that bottleneck the clustering performance.
+This paper has proposed the novel HyReaL clustering method.
+It leverages the advantages of the efficient Hamilton product of quaternions to simultaneously tackle the OS and OD issues that bottleneck the clustering performance.
 Through generalized design, a representation learning model composed of learnable FVP and QGE is formed for clustering-friendly representation learning.
 The FVP module bridges the gap between any dimensional attributes and the four-part quaternion operation of QGE, and these two modules collaboratively enhance: 1) the learning capability of the model, and 2) the preservation of attribute information.
 The generalized clustering objective loss guides the model to learn universal representations with high DoF without restricting the embeddings to concentrate on a pre-specified number of clusters.
-As a result, GCGQ can obtain more discriminative and clustering-friendly node representations that are consistent for different $k$s.
+As a result, HyReaL can obtain more discriminative and clustering-friendly node representations that are consistent for different $k$s.
 This is considered to be an important advantage for real applications and data understanding.
-Extensive experiments show the superiority of GCGQ.

-While GCGQ proves effective, it is not exempt from limitations.
-That is, the generality and efficiency of GCGQ are for different sought numbers of clusters $k$ on static data.
+Extensive experiments have shown the superiority of HyReaL.
+While HyReaL proves effective, it is not exempt from limitations.
+That is, the generality and efficiency of HyReaL are for different sought numbers of clusters $k$ on static data.
 Our future research will focus on improving the proposed quaternion representation learning for the adaptation of streaming data or even data with concept drift.

 {A.\arabic{figure}} {A.\arabic{table}}